package.json and reference them throughout your project.

 Lockfile Integration

-Bun’s lockfile tracks catalog versions, ensuring consistent installations across different environments.
+Bun’s lockfile tracks catalog versions, so installs are consistent across environments.
 The lockfile includes:- The catalog definitions from your package.json

 - The resolution of each cataloged dependency